-Fashion is art; it needs time to be creating, like everything with value.
+Fashion is art; it needs time to be created, like everything with value.

 Alessandra Balbi is the founder and designer of her eponymous brand Alessandra Balbi - luxury footwear, designed in Italy and made by Venetian artisans.